 As co-executor of Fr.
-Mike Holland's will, I had the melancholy duty of sorting thru some of his personal possessions.
+Mike Holland's will, I had the melancholy duty of sorting through some of his personal possessions.
 They consisted mainly of books, pictures, religious articles, clothes and some documents.
 Few of his things had much intrinsic value, but to Frs.
 Magano, Pastro and myself, they were loaded with emotion.
 We also were aware that many other people would value a memento of Fr.
 Mike so we made an attempt to separate them out: a crucifix, a foto, a rosary, a picture of Our Lady of Guadalupe.
 Myself?
-I took one of his books: a collection of biblical and patristic readings for each day of the year.
+I took one of his books: a collection of biblical and Patristic readings for each day of the year.

 When I opened it during my morning prayer the selection was a meditation on the Song of Solomon "Love is as strong death."
 (Song 8:6) This is what the author said:

 I have been turning those words over in my mind.
 Death does appear to have the final word, to mock all of our aspirations and projects.
 When Fr.
 Vince and I finished the sorting, we visited Fr.
 Mike's grave.
 It was easy to spot because of the mound of dirt which rose over it.
 In the coming weeks it will slowly sink to the level of the rest of the cemetery.

 A few month previously Fr.
 Mike had taken us by.
 "There is where I will be buried," he told us.
 He said it so matter-of-factly that it startled Vince and me.
 Now it seemed like we were turning the final pages in a novel.
 But we had only read tiny snatches of the story and we did not understand the plot.
 We talked about the odd and lovely ways our lives had intersected with his.